Scott-28/Rotary_Phone_Timer/README.md

 1) There's an on/off switch on the rear that controls all power to the Arduino and auxilliary components.

-2) Numbers are input by using the rotary dial, can only enter 4 and then the display will stop updating.
+2) Numbers are input by using the rotary dial, can only enter 4 digits and then the display will stop updating.

 3) If a mistake is made, picking up and then hanging up the headset will always reset the display inputs.